aliihsanertugrul/appFellasFlight/README.md

 ![My Flights MainPage Screenshot](./public/images/main-page.png)
 ![My Flights Screenshot](./public/images/my-flights.png)

+# What I did in the Project
+Projede Node.js tabanlı bir backend framework'ü olan Express.js kullanarak, uçuş verilerini MongoDB veritabanına kaydettim.
+Bu sistem, Amsterdam Schiphol Havalimanı'na gelen ve oradan kalkan uçuşları kullanıcıya göstermektedir.
+Uçuşların mantığı şu şekildedir: Kalkış noktası farklı bir havalimanı ise varış noktası AMS (Amsterdam Schiphol Havalimanı) olacaktır.

+Verilen endpoint'ler aracılığıyla uçuş listelerini istenilen şekilde getirdim.
+Ayrıca, havalimanı isimlerini ve varış yerindeki şehrin ismini de göstermek için destination/{iata} ve airlines/{airline} endpoint'lerini kullandım.

+Veriler arasında uçuş süresi bilgisi bulunmadığı halde, kullanıcıya uçuş süresinin hesaplanmış halini göstermek için bir kod bloğu yazdım.
+Bu hesaplamanın doğruluğuna dair garanti verilmemekle birlikte, uçuş süresi sonuçlarını gösteriyorum.

+Kullanıcı "Book Flight" butonuna bastığında, uçuş geçmiş bir tarihteyse sistem "uçuş geçmiş tarihlidir" mesajı veriyor.
+Eğer uçuş geçmişte değilse, kullanıcıya bir Toast mesajı göstererek, onu "uçuşlarım" sayfasına yönlendiriyorum.

+In this project, I used Express.js, a Node.js-based backend framework, to store flight data in a MongoDB database.
+The system displays flights arriving at and departing from Amsterdam Schiphol Airport.
+The logic is that if the departure location is from a different airport, the destination will be AMS (Amsterdam Schiphol Airport).

+Using the provided endpoints, I successfully fetched the flight lists as required.
+Additionally, I used the destination/{iata} and airlines/{airline} endpoints to display the airport names and the city names for the destination on the flight cards.

+Although the data did not include flight duration, I implemented a code block to calculate and display the estimated flight duration, even if the result might not be accurate.

+When the user presses the "Book Flight" button, if the flight date is in the past, the system notifies the user that the flight is dated in the past.
+If the flight is not in the past, a Toast message is displayed, and the user is redirected to the "My Flights" page.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).